bermudadigitalstudio/TitanCORS/README.md

 TitanCORS.addCORSSupport(titanInstance)
 ```

-## I know what CORS is and I'm not letting you mess with my app
+## I know what CORS is and I don't care about security but I'm not letting you mess with my Titan instance

-Okay.
+Good stuff.

 ```swift
 titanInstance.addFunction(AllowAllOrigins) // Add wildcard origin header to all responses